 enhance are both valid values for

 auto, they can be chained together with a comma.

 If you need the same image in another size, all you need to do is change the parameters to fit the new container.
 For example, if the article is also displayed in a list of articles, you might need this image as a thumbnail instead.
 By just changing the

 h values, you can easily generate this version as well.

 If you find that there is a set of parameters that works well across all or most of your image catalog, you can set them as defaults for your Source, so that they're applied to all of your images automatically (you can override them on a per-image basis as needed).
 If you wanted to set up standard cropping based on the header image above, for example, you would add the

 crop parameters as defaults in your Source:

-The order of operations is currently normalized within our system.
-You can list your parameters in any order within a URL and we will re-order them as follows when we receive an image request:
+The order in which parameters are applied to an image is normalized within our system.
+You can list your parameters in any order within a URL and we will re-order them with the following logic when we receive an image request: